How floors can help prevent slips and falls

 An employer’s legal safety and impairment policy options may depend on the type of operations they perform, as well as their relationship with the federal government.

-“Employers can prohibit use, possession, and impairment from marijuana products during work hours, on work premises, or while operating the company’s vehicle, machinery, or equipment,” said LSH Senior Defense Counsel Aaron Schmidt.
+“Employers can prohibit use, possession, and impairment from marijuana products during work hours, on work premises, or while operating the company’s vehicle, machinery, or equipment,” said Aaron Schmidt, Managing Counsel at SFM’s in-house law firm.
 “Employers can also take action if failing to do so would violate federal or state law or regulations or cause the loss of federal money or licensing-related benefits.”

 Some states are creating employee protections for off-duty use, but they generally don’t apply to safety-sensitive positions or government contractors.